 How VAT in the UAE Will Ultimately Impact Consumers of Small Businesses

 With the announcement of VAT to be implemented in the UAE from 1 January 2018, many small businesses would be worried about the impact this has on their customers.
-As many Small businesses are running with low margins, increasing prices through VAT may have a detrimental affect upon their customers.
-However, there are other things small business will need to consider.
+As many Small businesses are running with low margins, increasing prices through VAT may have a detrimental effect on their customers.
+However, there are other things the small business will need to consider.
 Firstly, if their customers are businesses whose supply will also be subject to VAT, then they should not need to worry because their customers will be able to claim back the VAT charged to them so long as their revenue exceeds the threshold limit for registration.
 On the other hand, if customers are not registered for VAT and they are supplying VAT exempt supplies, then the VAT charged to them for supplies will effectively be a 5% increase.
-It should also be noted that Government entities are to be treated as VAT registered and so they will have to pay VAT on supplies paid.
+It should also be noted that Government entities are to be treated as a VAT registered and so they will have to pay VAT on supplies paid.

-Generally, a 5% VAT may be hardly noticed by consumers in the UAE, especially as certain food items, essential medical healthcare and education will be exempt.
-Furthermore, although 5% will also be one of the lowest rates of VAT charged among the OECD countries, there are many households and lower income workers who will feel the pinch.
+Generally, a 5% VAT may be hardly noticed by consumers in the UAE, especially as certain food items, essential medical healthcare, and education will be exempt.
+Furthermore, although 5% will also be one of the lowest rates of VAT charged among the OECD countries, there are many households and lower-income workers who will feel the pinch.

-In the GCC (Gulf Cooperation Council, made up of Saudi Arabia, UAE, Bahrain, Kuwait, Qatar and Oman) the introduction of VAT reforms was discussed and a feasibility study was conducted in the early 1990s to test the implementation of VAT and corporate taxes.
+In the GCC (Gulf Cooperation Council, made up of Saudi Arabia, UAE, Bahrain, Kuwait, Qatar, and Oman) the introduction of VAT reforms were discussed and a feasibility study was conducted in the early 1990s to test the implementation of VAT and corporate taxes.
 But in the last few years, the impact of low oil prices continues to fuel further state budget deficits which place a greater focus on increasing state revenues via VAT and other taxes.

 For more information and to get the latest updates on VAT in the UAE, subscribe to our list or like our LinkedIn page.